 1 9 5 7 – 1 9 6 0 (USA)

-When Alcoa transferred its dramatic efforts from Sunday (The Alcoa Hour) to Monday nights on 7 October 1957, several major changes were made.
+Several major changes were made when Alcoa transferred its dramatic efforts from Sunday (The Alcoa Hour) to Monday nights on 7 October 1957.

 A rotating company of five stars was introduced, and the format was reduced from a full hour live to half an hour on film.